 MASS DESTRUCTION Flame-thrower in Bellflower

-Genre: Action/Adventure, Drama; Starring: Tyler Dawson, Jessie Wiseman; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Oscilloscope Pictures
+Genre: Action/Adventure, Drama; Starring: Tyler Dawson, Jessie Wiseman; Runtime (in minutes): 105; MPAA Rating: R; Distributor: Oscilloscope Pictures